djinoz/kindle2joplin/README.md

 ## Features

 - Import highlights and notes directly from Kindle's "My Clippings.txt" file
-- Organize highlights with one note per book
+- Organize highlights with one Joplin note per Kindle book
 - Select which books to import with a user-friendly interface
 - Avoid duplicates when importing multiple times or from synced Kindles
-- Group highlights by book location for easy reference
 - Preserve important metadata (page numbers, locations, timestamps)
 - Add tags automatically (book, kindle, author)
 - Select target notebook from a dropdown of existing notebooks